GilbertzRivi/lithium-core/README.md

 ### 2. Hybrid encryption (`crypto`)

-`crypto::kyberbox` is the X25519 + ML-KEM-1024 AEAD construction: the KEM encapsulates a fresh
+`crypto::kyberbox` is the X25519 + ML-KEM-1024 AEAD construction: the KEM produces a fresh
-seed per message that is mixed with the ECDH output through HKDF, so recovering the message key requires breaking *both* branches.
+shared secret per message that is combined with the X25519 output through HKDF, so recovering the message key requires breaking *both* branches.
 See [`docs/combiner.md`](docs/combiner.md) for the exact construction and its rationale, and [`docs/kyberbox.md`](docs/kyberbox.md) for the wire format.

 ## Helpers